Heel To Toe Drop, Explained: What Heel Drop Is Right For Your Shoes?

 #1: Experience Level

-There are no rules about whether beginners or advanced runners should be in a particular toe drop running shoe, but beginners are generally most comfortable in a standard heel drop running shoe.
-This usually falls around 8 to 10 mm.
+There are no rules about whether beginners or advanced runners should wear a particular toe-drop running shoe, but beginners are generally most comfortable in a standard heel-drop shoe, which usually falls around 8 to 10 mm.

-This is the standard heel drop measurement that you will find in most athletic shoes, and it will feel most familiar on your foot.
+This is the standard heel drop measurement found in most athletic shoes, and it will feel most familiar on your foot.

 However, you are certainly welcome to start right off the bat with zero drop running shoes if that is your preference.